 The dropbear RPM is provided with the CLE release.
 Using dropbear SSH software, you can supply and generate site-specific SSH keys for compute nodes in place of the keys provided by Cray.

 Procedure 26.
-Using dropbear to generate site-specific SSH keys crayadm@smw:~> module load dropbear
+Using dropbear to generate site-specific SSH keys

 Follow these steps to replace the RSA and DSA/DSS keys provided by the CLEinstall program.

 1. Load the dropbear module.